azoth-lang/azoth.language.reference/src/ideas.md

 ### `set` Expressions/Statements

 Instead of allowing assignment expressions anywhere.
 Use a set expression "`set x = 5`".
 This makes a set as long as a redeclaration with "`let`".
 It allows the single equals sign "`=`" to be used as both assignment and comparison operations.
 Finally, it prevents any ambiguity for destructuring assignments "`set #(x, y) = function()`".
+If this was done, then `/=` could be used for the not equal operator since it would be distinct from divide assign, though that could still be confusing to users.

 ### No Implicit Boxing